 Acoustic sensing principle

-The acoustic sensing principle is based on the precise detection of changes on the properties of an acoustic (mechanical) wave traveling through the bulk (QCM-AWS, HFF-AWS) or the surface (LOVE-AWS) of the acoustic wave sensor.
+The acoustic sensing principle is based on the precise detection of changes on the properties of an acoustic (mechanical) wave traveling through the bulk (QCM, HFF-QCM) or the surface (LOVE-SAW) of the acoustic wave sensor.

 The resonance frequency of this wave depends on the oscillating mass of the sensor and its adhering layers.
 When a thin film is attached to the sensor, the properties of the wave change as well, modifiying the resonance frequency and amplitude.
 If the film is thin and rigid, the decrease in frequency is proportional to the mass of the film.
 In this way, the QCM works in the so-called gravimetric regime and the mass of the film can be calculated using the well-known Sauerbrey equation.
 If the film is not rigid, the measurement of the damped resonance enables the measurement of the viscoelastic changes of the film, allowing the characterization of the QCM working in the non-gravimetric regime.

-HFF-AWS sensors allow the researcher to improve the sensitivity and resolution of the measurements by more than two orders of magnitude compared with the QCM-AWS.
-It is based on the same principle of operation as the QCM-AWS, but the HFF-AWS piezoelectric substrate is much thinner, so that it can operate at a higher resonant frequency with a higher sensitivity to the changes on its surface.
+HFF-QCM sensors allow the researcher to improve the sensitivity and resolution of the measurements by more than two orders of magnitude compared with the QCM.
+It is based on the same principle of operation as the QCM, but the HFF-QCM piezoelectric substrate is much thinner, so that it can operate at a higher resonant frequency with a higher sensitivity to the changes on its surface.
 The sensing electrode area is reduced as-well, which allows the reduction of the volume of the sample.
 A proprietary design ensures the robustness and easiness on handling needed to perform reliable measurements.